 The fuel tank will not sit down where it’s supposed to.
 The sump hits the differential cradle.
 This is a well known issue.
 I made these stands out of tubing and large washers.

 Speaking of the fuel tank, some tanks have a drain in the bottom of the sump.
 A handy feature.
 If you need the plug for that hole, I got mine from the dealer.
 When I went there, the parts guy said Miata tanks don’t have a drain.
 He was surprised to find that some do. 🙂 I’d like to replace it with a ball valve and hose some day.

 Of course, I replaced the Miata fuel pump with something bigger.
 Lots of good choices available.
+I used one from Flyin’ Miata; it really was a simple bolt on.
 Just make sure your pick up goes to the bottom of the sump.